Ankur/OpenCV-Laser-Tracker/README.md

 # OpenCV-Laser-Tracker
-Track a laser pointer with OpenCV in Python
+Track a laser pointer with OpenCV in Python using a USB or laptop webcam.
 Optionally send laser pointer coordinates via serial to Arduino, to control servos etc.

 * Python 2.7.5```(python-2.7.5.msi)```